What’s Your Current Running or Triathlon Goal?

 To go longer or tougher?

-No matter what it is, I’m going to give you a simple 60 second exercise that will help you achieve your goal.
+No matter what it is, at the end of this article there is a simple 60 second exercise that will help you achieve your goal.

 “Why Am I Doing This to Myself?”

 But before we get to that, think of a time in a race when you didn’t push yourself as hard as you could have.

 We’ve all been there.